 The course project was presented at the Uptown Innovation Transportation Corridor Forum 04.31.2019, which showcased students’ smart transportation projects from courses in transportation engineering, urban planning and architecture.
 Please check out the Uptown Corridor: storymap webpage for other courses outcome at UC.

-Faculty: Ming Tang.
+SAID faculty: Ming Tang.
 NCARB, RA, LEED AP.

-Example of student projects
+Selected student projects

 Example of VR Walkthrough (windows OS)